ensemble-ai/exercise-2-camera-control-varun22/CodeReview-Exercise2.md

 #### Justification

-Same flas as stage 3, the sprite of the vessel is shaking when it is at the edge of the leash distance.
+Similiar flaws as stage 3, the sprite of the vessel is shaking when it is at the edge of the leash distance.

+Also since the sprite is shacking, the camera is not exactly leading the vessel when vessel is boosting.

 ---

 ### Stage 5

-- [x] Perfect
+- [ ] Perfect
-- [ ] Great
+- [x] Great
 - [ ] Good
 - [ ] Satisfactory
 - [ ] Unsatisfactory

 #### Justification

-Write Justification here.
+Similiar to your stage 2, sprite is shaking on the edge of the outer-box is not strictly correct. also the vessel is not strictly inside the outer-box when pushing.

+Another flaw is that F key (draw/hide camera lines button)is not working for double push box.

 ---